HNgithub2766/Sysmon--Splunk-Enterprise--Home-SOC-Lab/README.md

 This project documents the development of a Home Security Operations Centre (SOC) lab built using Splunk Enterprise, Sysmon and Atomic Red Team.
 The purpose of the lab is to gain hands-on experience with security monitoring, detection engineering, alert development and log analysis commonly performed by SOC analysts and detection engineers.

-The lab simulates a real-world security monitoring environment by collecting and analysing Windows Security and Sysmon telemetry generated through Atomic Red Team attack simulations.
+The lab simulates a real-world security monitoring environment by collecting and analysing Windows Security and Sysmon logs generated through Atomic Red Team attack simulations.
 The focus of the project is to develop, test and tune security detections, create alerts and map observed activity to the MITRE ATT&CK framework.

 ---